 - Oil of choice– Neutral flavored oil, like canola oil, vegetable oil, or safflower oil.

 - Water– To mix everything together.
-You can also use your favorite plant based or traditional milk.
+You can also use your favorite milk.

 - Lemon extract– Gives a stronger lemon flavor.
 If you’d prefer a mild lemon flavor, replace this with vanilla extract.

 - Blueberries– Either fresh or frozen blueberries.
 If you use frozen berries, don’t worry about thawing them out.